Gifts & Projects

 offeredBy

-optional (but recommended) { identifier: “…” } individual or org doing the offer (which is assumed to be the issuer if not supplied)
+optional (but recommended for clarity) { identifier: “…” } individual or org doing the offer, which is assumed to be the issuer if not supplied (and which the Endorser service will reject if a DID different from the issuer)

 recipient